ijanr-journal/generative-ai-statement/README.md

 Generative AI:  Group of AI algorithms and models that are capable of producing **new content**, including texts, images, videos and, problem-solving strategies, with human-like creativity and adaptability (He et al., 2025)

-Prompt engineering: Process of instructing AI or, more precisely, it is the skill and practice of writing inputs (“prompts”) for generative models (Oppenlaender et al. 2023)
+Prompt engineering: Process of instructing AI or, more precisely, it is the skill and practice of writing inputs (“prompts”) for generative models (Oppenlaender et al., 2023)

 ## Guidelines for authors